hpc/charliecloud/doc/ch-image.rst

 The following are equivalent::

-  $ ch-image shell foo bar /baz/qux.sh
+  $ ch-image modify foo bar /baz/qux.sh

 and::